 How to Get Around Oslo

-Avoid using taxis unless in it’s absolutely necessary as they are very pricey, and you will run a large tab.
+Avoid using taxis in Oslo unless it’s absolutely necessary as they are very pricey, and you will run a large tab.

 Your 2 Days in Oslo Itinerary